mendix/docs/content/en/docs/refguide/version-control/_index.md

 {{< figure src="/attachments/refguide/version-control/image9.png" >}}

-As with the examples in the [Version Control Processes for a Single Branch](#vc-single) section, there may be conflicts during the merge, and these will have to be resolved before you can commit the changes to your app.
+There may be conflicts during the merge, and these will have to be resolved before you can commit the changes to your app.

 Note that errors can be introduced by the [merge](#merge) process even if no conflicts are identified during the merge.
 Errors are inconsistencies which are flagged in Studio and Studio Pro and will prevent the app from being deployed.
 They could lead to a revision not being deployable, so it is important to check for errors after you have done a merge.